Naviamold1/searcher/README.md

 ### Docker

-Added [Docker](https://www.docker.com/) support you can now the following command's to download and run the docker image which will run the scrapyrt.
+You can run the following command's to download and run the docker image which will also run the scrapyrt.

 ```sh
 docker pull naviamold/searcher